gabrieldansereau/ms_downscaling_metawebs/README.md

-probability of occurrence of trophic relationships to describe spatial and temporal variability more accurately. @Lurgi2020GeoVar built a metaweb and probabilistic (occurrence-based) networks for rocky intertidal communities (and doing so they also showed that environmental factors do not affect the structure of binary and probabilistic networks in different ways). @Albouy2019MarFis predicted the global marine fish food web using a probabilistic model, showing the potential to describe networks across broad spatial scales.
-Similarly, predictive approaches are also increasingly used with other interaction types to highlight interactions hotspots on global scales [e.g. mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses, @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
+probability of occurrence of trophic relationships to describe spatial and temporal variability more accurately. @Lurgi2020GeoVar built a metaweb and probabilistic (occurrence-based) networks for rocky intertidal communities (and in doing so, they also showed that environmental factors do not affect the structure of binary and probabilistic networks in different ways).
+@Albouy2019MarFis predicted the global marine fish food web using a probabilistic model, showing the potential to describe networks across broad spatial scales.
+Similarly, predictive approaches are also increasingly used with other interaction types to highlight interaction hotspots on global scales [e.g. mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses, @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
 Our workflow offers the potential to bring these global predictions down to the local scale where they can be made more actionable, and vastly increases the diversity of